Alternative comedy: New York City

 In New York City, much of what is called alternative or "downtown comedy" is performed outside of traditional comedy clubs in theatres, such as Upright Citizens Brigade Theatre (UCB), Magnet Theater, The Creek and The Cave, and the Peoples Improv Theater (PIT), as well as cabarets that host comedy only occasionally.
 The comedians at these shows offer character-based humour or surreal humour, as opposed to observations of everyday life or more polemical themes.
 In addition, many alternative comics such as Demetri Martin and Slovin and Allen use unusual presentation styles, opting to play music, give PowerPoint presentations, or act out sketches.
 Many alternative comics such as Sarah Silverman, Janeane Garofalo, and Todd Barry also perform in mainstream comedy venues.
-The now-defunct Luna Lounge in New York's Lower East Side was home to a celebrated weekly alternative comedy stand-up series called "Eating It" from 1995 to 2005, co-created by Garofalo, which featured a changing line-up including Louis CK, Jim Norton, Ted Alexandro, Todd Barry, H. Jon Benjamin, Greg Giraldo, Patrice O'Neal, Patton Oswalt, Sarah Vowell, Mike Birbiglia, Marc Maron, Dave Chappelle, Roseanne Barr, Sarah Silverman, Janeane Garofalo, and numerous others, until the property was sold and the building razed.
+The now-defunct Luna Lounge in Manhattan's Lower East Side was home to a celebrated weekly alternative comedy stand-up series called "Eating It" from 1995 to 2005, co-created by Garofalo, which featured a changing line-up including herself, Silverman, Barry, Louis CK, Jim Norton, Ted Alexandro, H. Jon Benjamin, Greg Giraldo, Patrice O'Neal, Patton Oswalt, Sarah Vowell, Mike Birbiglia, Marc Maron, Dave Chappelle, Roseanne Barr, and numerous others, until the property was sold and the building razed.

-Eugene Mirman started a show called Invite Them up at Rififi, a bar in New York's East Village in 2002.
+Eugene Mirman started a show called "Invite Them Up" at Rififi, a bar in Manhattan's East Village in 2002.
 The popular weekly show, co-hosted by Bobby Tisdale, never advertised or listed its performers.
-Comedians such as Demetri Martin, Aziz Ansari, Pete Holmes, Jon Glaser, Jon Daly, Reggie Watts and musicians such as Bright Eyes and Yo La Tengo all performed on Invite Them Up.
-The show spurred a host of other weekly events at Rififi hosted by Nick Kroll, John Mulaney, Greg Johnson, Larry Murphy and Jenny Slate.
+Comedians such as Demetri Martin, Aziz Ansari, Pete Holmes, Jon Glaser, Jon Daly, Reggie Watts, and musicians such as Bright Eyes and Yo La Tengo all performed on "Invite Them Up".
+The show spurred a host of other weekly events at Rififi hosted by Nick Kroll, John Mulaney, Greg Johnson, Larry Murphy, and Jenny Slate.
 The venue was a hotbed of alternative comedy until complaints from neighbors about one of Rififi's dance parties, Trash, got the bar closed down in 2008.

 Warren St. John said that the "inspiration" for alternative comedy in New York City is the Upright Citizens Brigade.
 The group originally formed at the Upright Citizens Brigade Theatre in Chelsea in 1999.
 Four years later, in 2003, several performers at the UCB spun off their own theater, and formed the PIT.
 St. John also argues that one reason why unusual comics can succeed in New York City is that they don't have to tour part-time, as many of them also work as writers on local comedy television shows such as The Daily Show and the Late Show with David Letterman.